 Your estate plan should be set up to achieve your wishes in the most tax-efficient way possible.
 If you remain UK domiciled – as many expatriates do in most countries (France is an exception) – you continue to be liable for UK inheritance tax, so you should plan to reduce this liability for your heirs.

-Get help with your financial planning for the new year
+Get help with your financial planning for 2024

 To bring all these complex elements together and ensure you have not missed out on any suitable opportunities, take expert, cross-border advice from Blevins Franks.
-Spending time on a financial health-check with us now can secure peace of mind that your financial affairs are in order, for 2022 and beyond.
+Spending time on a financial health check with us now can secure peace of mind that your financial affairs are in order, for 2024 and beyond.

 Contact us today.